TomSoderling/dev-days-labs/HandsOnLab/README.md

 }
 ```

-Notice, that we set *IsBusy* to true and then false when we start to call to the server and when we finish.
+Notice, that we set *IsBusy* to true when we start the call to the server and then to false when we finish.

+11.)
 Now, we will use *HttpClient* to grab the json from the server inside of the **try** block.

  ```csharp
 using(var client = new HttpClient())